Flash powder: Photo-flash powders

 For photography, fuel-rich mixtures containing magnesium and nitrates were used.
 The excess magnesium is volatilized by the reaction and burns in air providing additional light.
-In addition, the higher concentration of fuel results in a slower burn, providing more of a "poof" and less of a "bang" when ignited.
+In addition, the higher concentration of fuel results in a slower burn, providing a quieter sound when ignited.
 Various formulas from 1917 include: 1 oz potassium nitrate to 1 oz magnesium, 2 oz magnesium to 0.5 oz chrome alum, and 2 oz magnesium to 0.5 oz potassium chlorate.
 Fuel rich flash powders are also used in theatrical flash pots.

 Magnesium based compositions degrade over long periods, meaning the metallic Mg will slowly react with atmospheric moisture.
 Commercial photographic flash powders are sold as two-part mixtures, to be combined immediately before use.

 Aluminium and chlorate

-The combination of aluminium powder and potassium chlorate is unstable, and a poor choice for flash powder that is to be stored for more than a very short period.
-For that reason, it has been largely replaced by the potassium perchlorate mixtures.
+The combination of aluminium powder and potassium chlorate is unstable, and is not generally used for flash powder that is to be stored for longer than a very short period.
+For that reason, in modern-day it has been largely replaced by potassium perchlorate mixtures.

 The simplest is a two-component chlorate mix, although this is rarely used.